Coupled Requirements-driven Testing of CPS: From Simulation To Reality: Background Motivating Example

 In a recent survey, Abbaspour~\etal[abbaspour2015survey] created a categorization and comparison of CPS testing levels and analyzed them in the context of the V-Model.
 Two of the main challenges that were uncovered are (1) ``Extra Functional Properties'' that need to be taken into account, and moreover (2) providing support for (automated) evaluation of the test results.
 The latter, however, is an integral aspect of a holistic testing process, particularly when simulation is involved, as typically a large number of simulation runs are executed, with hundreds or even thousands of configuration parameters involved.
-Particularly when testing in simulations, e.g., in a 3-D environment, it is not always immediately clear if and to what extent a simulation has in fact executed correctly, or if any (minor) deviations from the expected behavior occurred.
+For instance, during simulation testing, it is not always immediately clear if, and to what extent, a simulation has in fact executed correctly, or if any (minor) deviations from the expected behavior occurred.
 Similar challenges for CPS testing were reported by Zhou~\etal[zhou2018review], further emphasizing uncertainties and the interactions with physical systems, and the need to `` simulate and co-simulate many parallel physical processes to analyze the continuous interaction of the user, controller, and physical environment and to automatically identify the worst-case scenarios''.

 $\bullet$ \textbf{Model-based Testing:} Model-based testing (MBT) is a software testing approach that treats models as first-class citizens~\cite{pretschner2005model}.
 It utilizes models to depict the anticipated behavior of a SuT, e.g., a sUAS.
 Significantly, rather than depending on manual test case development, MBT utilizes a model that delineates the characteristics and functionality of the SuT, with the objective of automatically generating test cases from this model.
 MBT enables the efficient exploration of the search space to identify important scenarios for testing purposes~\cite{dalal1999model}.
 MTB defines a slim and efficient process consisting of three core activities: First, during \emph{Model Creation}, testers construct a model that accurately portrays the intended functionality of the SuT.
 The model may take the form of a graphical representation, a mathematical formulation, or a hybrid of the two.
 Second, during \emph{Test Case Generation}, test cases are inferred automatically from the model.
 Specialized tools can be utilized to evaluate the model and generate test scenarios; however, tests may also be modeled consistently in accordance with the models of the system.
 Finally, during \emph{Execution and Evaluation}, test cases, whether manually created or automatically inferred, are executed against the implemented SuT.
 Test results are then compared to the predefined oracles (i.e., expected test outcome).
 All inconsistencies or malfunctions are documented for subsequent examination and resolution.